Customer Acquisition Cost (CAC) Formula: What to Include

 FAQ

-How do I calculate CAC?
+How do I calculate customer acquisition cost?

-What is a good CAC for SaaS?
+What is a good customer acquisition cost for SaaS?

-What’s the difference between CAC and CPA?
+What’s the difference between customer acquisition cost (CAC) and CPA?

-Focus on conversion rate.
+To reduce customer acquisition cost without cutting spend, focus on conversion rate.
 If you convert 2% of trial signups to paid customers and improve that to 4%, your CAC halves without spending a cent less on ads.
 Other approaches: improve landing page copy, shorten the trial-to-paid journey, add social proof, and double down on channels with the lowest CAC rather than spreading budget evenly.

-See your CAC calculated from real Stripe revenue — NoNoiseMetrics breaks it down by acquisition month automatically.
+See your CAC calculated from real Stripe revenue.
+NoNoiseMetrics breaks it down by acquisition month automatically.
 Try free up to €10k MRR ->

 Free Tool